Ritchie Blackmore and Deep Purple Perform in New York in 1973

 The performance, which once existed in one 23-minute-long YouTube clip, is now broken out over three videos.
 Still, they show Deep Purple at the top of their game.

-They plow through "Strange Kind of Woman," "Smoke on the Water" and "Space Truckin'" before turning things over to Lord, who is eventually joined by Blackmore, who throws down and steps on his Strat, tosses it in the air, replaces it with another (out-of-tune) Strat and slips into smoke-machine nirvana.
+They plow through "Strange Kind of Woman" (top video), "Smoke on the Water" (middle video) and "Space Truckin'" before turning things over to Lord, who is eventually joined by Blackmore, who throws down and steps on his Strat, tosses it in the air, replaces it with another (out-of-tune) Strat and slips into smoke-machine nirvana.

-While we don't know much about the show's exact date or venue, we know it was filmed before July 1973, when singer David Coverdale stepped in for Gillan.
+While we don't know much about the show's exact date or venue, we know it was filmed before July 1973, when David Coverdale officially stepped in for Gillan.

-The current version of Deep Purple features the same rhythm section seen in the video below—Glover and Paice—plus Gillan on vocals.
+The current version of Deep Purple features the same rhythm section seen in the videos below—Glover and Paice—plus Gillan on vocals.
 Dixie Dregs axeman Steve Morse and keyboardist Don Airey round out the band's current lineup.
-Lord, who died last year, retired from the band in 2002.
-Blackmore quit in 1993.
+Lord, who died in 2012, retired from the band in 2002.
+Blackmore called it quits in 1993.

 Look for a Deep Purple feature in the upcoming June 2017 issue of Guitar World.